JimmyCerone/ideaBank/03062021 - Innovators often look crazy until their ideas come to fruition.md

 ## Connections
 - In an interesting connection, in [[King Leopold's Ghost]], many of his critics were looked upon as crazy.
 One of them committed suicide because of the intense scrutiny he faced.
 This connects with the idea that [[03132021 - Bad things happen slowly]].
-People rarely notice what is going on and often don't want to because it requires changes to their #Worldivew, which as noted by [[Nudge]] and [[The Righteous Mind by Jonathon Haidt]] is very hard.
+People rarely notice what is going on and often don't want to because it requires changes to their #Worldivew, which as noted by [[Nudge by Richard Thaler and Cass Sunstein]] and [[The Righteous Mind by Jonathon Haidt]] is very hard.